-Work out the value of your estate an decide which gifts you want to give
+Work out the value of your estate and decide which gifts you want to give.

+This is the number one priority and should come before considering leaving any money to NGOs like CCC.
 Calculate your total number of assets (e.g. car, house, jewellery, posessions, bank accounts etc.) and then subtract from this your total number of liabilities (debts, mortgage, overdrafts etc.).

 Make sure your will is written according to your wishes, including specific details wherever necessary.
 CCC currently has a partnership with FreeWills (wwwfreewills.co.uk) who provide free online advice for creating your legally binding document.
+Remember!